 Enumerators working on the Wheat Objective Yield Survey should be familiar with the definitions of the terms listed below.
 To gain the most benefit from training, you should review the definitions of these terms before attending the State training workshop.
-Definitions for many of the terms listed below can be found on the NASDA website (from the home page go to [NASDA-NASS], [Personnel Resources], then [References] to get to NASS Terms and Definitions Document), except for the ones footnoted below.
+Definitions for many of the terms listed below can be found on the NASDA website (from the NASDA-NASS page, Select General Enumerator Training, then NASS Terms and Definitions Document), except for the ones footnoted below.

-COMMON OY SURVEY TERMS Field List Sample Lost Sample Objective Yield Sample1 Operator POID Sample Field Segment Starting Corner2 Unit3
+Field List Sample Lost Sample Objective Yield Sample Operator POID Sample Field Segment Starting Corner2 Unit3